-These amendments did not have a material impact on the Group, however the accounting policies included within this note have changed as a result.
+These amendments did not have a material impact on the Group.

 There are a number of standards, amendments to standards, and interpretations which have been issued by the IASB that are effective in future accounting periods that the Group has decided not to adopt early.